bijoutrouvaille/fireward/readme.md

 `npm install -g fireward`

-Should work for Windows, MacOS and most Linux system.
+Should work for Windows, MacOS and most Linux systems.

 #### Method 1: Binary